edalholt/TDT4225/task3.md

 Question 3: \
 ![image](https://github.com/edalholt/TDT4225/assets/69513928/57031213-8281-4c20-ad91-8ac1d17c3363)

-Count how many times each user_id appears in the Activity table.
+Counted how many times each user_id appears in the Activity table.
 The user_id that appears the most must belong to the user with the most activities.
-Retrieve the 15 users with the most activities.
+Retrieved the 15 users with the most activities.

 The results show the top 15 users with the most registered activities and how many activities they have registered.